Sunday Worship from Home for Ordinary Time

 O Lord, make haste to help us.

-You may wish to sing or listen to a hymn or spiritual song.
+You may wish to sing or listen to a spiritual song.

 Read the Psalm set for today.
 When you have finished pause for a moment to allow God to speak to you.